Panattoni Park Lublin II with 84,500 sqm gets underway - the project worth PLN 130 million has its first tenant: Varroc Lighting Systems

 “This new manufacturing plant continues the expansion of our global engineering and production capabilities,” said Kristijan Fiket, Varroc Lighting Systems Vice President of Varroc Lighting Systems’ European Business Unit.
 “Our facilities in Poland, along with our locations in Bulgaria, Czech Republic, Morocco, Romania, and Turkey create a robust and cost-competitive footprint to serve our European customers.”

 Panattoni Europe is the first developer of industrial space to recognise the potential of smaller municipalities, including Lublin – the biggest city in eastern Poland, capital of the Lublin voivodeship with a population in excess of 2.1 million.
-“As a result, the region has a sizeable internal market, and its nine schools of higher education guarantee access to a qualified labour pool, which did not go unnoticed by Varroc” comments Dorota Jagodzińska, Managing Director at Panattoni Europe, adding: “The region is also increasingly well communicated with other parts of the country thanks to the developing rail and road transport network, and together with Lublin constitutes the gate from the European Union to the East.
+“As a result, the region has a sizeable internal market, and its nine schools of higher education guarantee access to a qualified labour pool, which did not go unnoticed by Varroc” comments Dorota Jagodzińska-Sasson, Managing Director at Panattoni Europe, adding: “The region is also increasingly well communicated with other parts of the country thanks to the developing rail and road transport network, and together with Lublin constitutes the gate from the European Union to the East.
 Operating and labour costs that are 20-30 per cent lower than in Central and Western Poland also help strengthen the competitive edge of this market, as does the support of regional investor relations offices and local authorities”.

 Panattoni Park Lublin II is situated in the Niemce commune, 8 km from the Lublin bypass and close to the S19 expressway and the planned north-south route – Via Carpathia.
 It will run along the entire length of Europe’s eastern border, connecting Eastern Poland and remote regions, such as Białystok and Rzeszów.
 The closest junction on that road is planned just 500m from the park.